TheAppleThatCould/Software-Frameworks-Assignment-Part-1/README.md

 Student Name: Joshua Adams
 Student Number: s5224647

+# Testing

+## server-side
+In order to run the server side testing you must navigate to the server folder and run the following:
+  - `npm run routeTest`

 # Documentation
 ## Organization of the Git Repository:
 During development I committed code to the main branch every time I had created a new functionality.
 I had tested the code to ensure it was working before committing it.